Seven Seas Voyager: 2013 incident

+2018 collision

-The evening of September 25, 2018 the Seven Seas Voyager was sailing from the port of Civitavecchia (Rome, Italy) when strong winds caused the vessel to suffer a pier allision.
+On the evening of September 25, 2018 the Seven Seas Voyager was sailing from the Italian port of Civitavecchia when strong winds caused the vessel to strike a pier.
 The vessel came to a halt shortly thereafter and remained tied up in the port overnight to assess damage.
-The damage was determined to be largely cosmetic and the vessel continued its itinerary although the incident caused it to miss the scheduled port of Sorrento, Italy.
-Temporary cosmetic repairs were completed in the port of Koeper, Croatia before the cruise came to its scheduled conclusion at the port of Venice, Italy.
+The damage was determined to be largely cosmetic and the vessel continued its itinerary although the incident caused it to miss the scheduled stop at Sorrento, Italy.
+Temporary cosmetic repairs were completed in Koeper, Croatia, before the cruise came to its scheduled conclusion in Venice, Italy.